Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 # Thirdpresence Ad SDK for iOS

 Thirdpresence Ad SDK is based on a WebView and the Thirdpresence HTML5 player.
-The SDK provides implementations for an interstitial video and rewarded video ad units.
+The SDK provides implementations for video banner, interstitial video and rewarded video ad units.

 ## Integration to an application